Shared Spaces Overview

 In-app screenshot of the Shared Spaces dashboard.

-1. Go to Spaces from the left-side tab.
+1. Go to Spaces

-2. Select Create Space.
+2. Select Create Space

-3. Select the correct processing region — this must match the region of the organization you’re collaborating with.
+3. Select the correct processing region — this must match the region of the organization you’re collaborating with

 4. Name your Space with a clear naming convention such as: Firm | Client — Matter name or Practice Group — Internal Hub

-6. Invite collaborators by entering their email addresses.
+6. Invite collaborators by entering their email addresses

 Add Resources to a Space